ykchavan/RedHatSummit2019/README.md

 # Lab 2.2 - Test the new image with virt-install

-* Get GUID of image
+* Get GUID of the image
 ~~~
 [root@bastion-GUID ~]# composer-cli compose list
 ~~~